A1.27: Shapes and forms

 Key Vocabulary: Geometric Shapes and Textural Qualities

-• Texture and thickness qualities: dur (hard), mou (soft), épais (thick), fin (thin)
+• Qualities of texture or thickness: dur (hard), mou (soft), épais (thick), fin (thin)

-Simple Negation in French
+Understanding Simple Negation

 • Le triangle est pointu et facile à reconnaître.
 (The triangle is pointed and easy to recognize.)